 A monotone color scheme is classic and sophisticated.
 But this design does require professional printing with high color and a full bleed.
 The bright blue adds a modern touch to a color that’s been a resume staple for decades.

-This dark green and gray resume color scheme with rusty red accents is stunning.
+This dark green and gray resume color scheme with rusty red accents are stunning.
 The color overlay on images helps tie everything together.
-The highly visual style could get challenging if you have a lot to include, but makes a great simple starter resume.
+The highly visual style could get challenging if you have a lot to include but makes a great simple starter resume.
 You could also take this palette and use it without images for equally high impact.